Geocaching at Indiana DNR Properties

 - Enable your listing for review at http://www.geocaching.com/.
 An Indiana reviewer will then contact you and ask to see a copy of your permit/license.
 After you have provided the permit, Groundspeak will review your listing for compliance with their caching guidelines.
 Groundspeak will notify you when your cache has been published.
 You will receive a signed copy of the license for your records from the DNR.

-- Your license, if granted, will be good through December 31, 2013.
+- Your license, if granted, will be good through the end of the year.
 You then need to contact the property manager at the site where your cache is placed to request a renewal.

-What are the Steps for Placing a Containerless Cache on a DNR Property?
+Steps for placing a containerless cache on a DNR property

 The most common type of containerless caches are EarthCaches, which identify unique geological features that geocachers might like to discover and provide a unique earth science educational lesson.
 Visit http://www.earthcache.org/ for guidelines.